Top Seeds Alcaraz, Medvedev Make Strong Shanghai Masters Start - UrduPoint

 - Sinner prevails -

-Sinner, who defeated both Alcaraz and Medvedev on his way to winning the China Open this week, had a more challenging route to the third round in his Shanghai Masters debut.
+Sinner, who also defeated Medvedev on his way to winning the China Open this week, had a more challenging route to the third round in his Shanghai Masters debut.

 The world number four snatched a nail-biting first set 7-6 (9/7), before coming back strong in the second set for a quick 6-2 victory.